eclipse-edc/Connector/extensions/catalog/federated_catalog.md

   fan-out strategy (based on geo-location, last-visited, crawler pool size, etc.)
 - Later this could be implemented using HPL (Hyper PLedger) with an appropriate extension

-## Terminology
+## Terminology - FCN
 - FCN: Federated Catalog Node - serves its own catalog

+## Terminology - FCC
-- FCC: Federated Catalog Cache - maintains a snapshot of all catalogs in a dataspace.
-Crawls other FCNs for their catalog.
+- `FCC`: Federated Catalog Cache - maintains a snapshot of all catalogs in a dataspace.
-- `Crawler`: a piece of software that periodically issues `update-requests` to other FCNs
+- `Crawler`: a piece of software within the FCC that periodically issues `update-requests` to other FCNs.
+Has access to the work queue, pulls out 1...n items from the queue and forwards it to the protocol adapter that corresponds to the work item.
 - `update-request`: a request to a FCN to get that FCN's catalog
+- `update-response`: the response to an `update-request`
+- `WorkQueue`: Is a list of work items, each of which contains a URL, a protocol name and an error indication.
+- `WorkItem`: one work element for the crawler, consisting of a URL and a protocol type (=a `Class` object)
 - `Loader`: a piece of software that shoves data into a persistent storage (e.g. hibernate)
 - `LoaderManager`: a piece of code that takes data from a queue and feeds it to the `Loader`.
-- `QueryEngine`: a module that interprets a `cache-query` and forwards it to specific query adapters
-- `cache-query`: a query that the FCC receives from e.g. a connector or any other client
-- `QueryAdapter`: receives a query formulated in a general query language and transforms it into whatever, e.g. SQL or a Gremlin statement,...

-## Architectural and deployment considerations

 - `Partition`: is a homogenous subset of the dataspace's overall nodes (e.g. by geographical region)
 - `ExecutionPlan`: prescribes how the crawlers should run, i.e. periodically, based on an event, etc.. should be JSON-serializable.
 Contains a queue of work items (which are the target URLs).
 Should support updating/patching the